asimmon/Pillar/README.md

 The ItemsView class provides an Orientation property, just like the StackLayout class.
 If a template is not defined for a specific type, the TemplateSelector will look for the first template with the IsDefault property set to true.

-The rest of the documentation will be available soon in the wiki section.
+The rest of the documentation will be available soon.
 Checkout the demo app to see examples of each features of Pillar.

 Thank you for your interest in this framework.